-Starting August 2, the Main Library and Weaver Library will be open to everyone, including the public.
-We're looking forward to seeing you.
-Check out our plans.
+The Main Library and Weaver Library are open to everyone, including the public.
+We look forward to seeing you.
+Learn more.

 The Digital Scholarship & Data Science Fellowship (DS2F) program engages a cohort of graduate students in a scaffolded process of entrepreneurial inquiry while providing training in instructional design, digital pedagogy, and open educational resources.
 DS2F is designed to cross academic years beginning in January and running through December.
 During the spring semester, fellows participate in a series of librarian-led workshops focused on instructional design, digital pedagogy, and open educational resources.
-In the fall semester, fellows transition from learners to instructors as each fellow prepares public workshops on their chosen topic and shares their online training materials.
+In the fall semester, fellows transition from learners to instructors as each fellow prepares a public workshop on their chosen topic and shares their online training materials.
 The graduate fellows give back to the UArizona campus through hands-on workshops in digital scholarship and data science tools and technologies.

 The 2020 DS2F cohort included Jonathan King (Science), Sabrina Nardin (Social & Behavioral Sciences), Sam Scovill (Social & Behavioral Sciences), and Mario Trejo (Public Health).
 All fellows presented workshops in Fall 2020; online materials for all of these workshops are available at the links below.